foxydot/pomiet/wp-content/plugins/slidedeck2-personal/readme.txt

 == Changelog ==
+= 2.1.20130228 =
+* Fixing an issue with the O-Town and Fashion Lens JavaScript files
+* Lenses can now have no variations and the variation dropdown is correctly hidden

+= 2.1.20130219 =
+* Updating the version of plupload in anticipation of jQuery 1.9
+* Removing all calls to jQuery.browser or $.browser in anticipation of jQuery 1.9
+* Updated custom slide CSS for images to fix an issue where the sd2-node-caption was showing up even though there was no content
+* Attempted a fix for the fullscreen images flashing issue.
+* Addressing an issue where editing a lens could result in a broken page

+= 2.1.20130116 =
+* Extracted a Regex for filtering images from feeds/sources, and added a filter for it `slidedeck_image_blacklist`
+* Google Plus Image (Picasa) source was updated to support the new resolutions specified in the API.
+See this: http://goo.gl/pjkKP for more info (search for `imgmax`)
+* Made an accommodation for a rare case where many WordPress custom taxonomies could make the WordPress Posts Source's taxonomy selector unusable
+* Updated the button style of the `Insert SlideDeck` button to match the new WordPress 3.5 and higher look
+* Tweaked the FancyForms dropdown styles so the z-indexing is no longer an issue
+* Adjusted the following lenses for a mobile/responsive bug: fashion, half-moon, o-town, reporter, tool-kit, twitter.
+* Fixed a warning message related to the $expansion_factor variable

 = 2.1.20121212 =
 * Updated references in activation routine to fix free to paid upgrade identification if free plugin was still activated
 * Help us make SlideDeck 2 better!
 Added optional anonymous usage statistics opt-in.